formula1/JS-Messaging/readme.md

     - Enabling Manager - Provides a Permitted Manager with clients they can see and request
 - Enabler
   - A Manager type that facilitates Messengers knowing about eachother

+# Features I'd like to ensure exist
+- Machines can change IP and still effectively communicate with one another over UDP
+  - This involves maintaining a Pong/Pong with a unique Identifier
+- Machines can go offline then come back online as the same individual
+  - This involves maintaining a queue when 'not ready'

 # Implementations Intended to be Provided